suxstellino/sql-docs.it-it/docs/relational-databases/views/create-indexed-views.md

 #### <a name="permissions"></a><a name="Permissions"></a> Autorizzazioni

-Richiede l'autorizzazione **CREATE VIEW** per il database e l'autorizzazione **ALTER** per lo schema in cui viene creata la vista.
+Per creare la vista, è necessario che l'utente disponga dell'autorizzazione **Create View** per il database e dell'autorizzazione **ALTER** per lo schema in cui viene creata la vista.
 Se la tabella di base risiede in uno schema diverso, l'autorizzazione **References** per la tabella è obbligatoria come minimo.
+Se l'utente che crea l'indice è diverso da quello degli utenti che hanno creato la vista, per la creazione dell'indice è necessario che l'autorizzazione **ALTER** per la vista sia obbligatoria (coperta da ALTER sullo schema).

     > [!NOTE]
-    > For the creation of the index on top of the view, the base table must have the same owner as the view.
-This is also called ownership-chain.
-This is usually the case when table and view reside within the same schema, but it is possible that individual objects have different owners.
+    > Indexes can only be created on views which have the same owner as the referenced table or tables.
+This is also called an intact **ownership-chain** between the view and the table(s).
+Typically, when table and view reside within the same schema, the same schema-owner applies to all objects within the schema.
+But it is possible that individual objects have different explicit owners.
 The column **principal_id** in sys.tables contains a value if the owner is different from the schema-owner.

 ## <a name="using-transact-sql"></a><a name="TsqlProcedure"></a> Uso di Transact-SQL